The ATX downhill bike was a pipe dream of mine when reading early Dirt mags and Giant has been at the forefront of gravity fed bikes ever since.

 The Giant Reign in size Large was tested and really does have a pretty sorted shape and geometry.
 The 65 degree head angle and 473mm reach all add up to a good feeling bike and still leaves the XL as a size up if needed.

-The Reign has grown 15mm from the previous model and has now got the amazing option of a coil dampered build.
+The Reign has grown 15mm in reach from the previous model and has now got the amazing option of a coil dampered build.

 Giant Reign detail gallery